elastic/kibana/src/core/CORE_CONVENTIONS.md

    ```

    > Why?
 Classes' private members form part of their type signature making it
    > impossible to mock a dependency typed as a `class`.
-Deriving the public
+   >
+   > Until we can use ES private field support in Typescript 3.8
+   > https://github.com/elastic/kibana/issues/54906 we have two alternatives
+   > each with their own pro's and cons:
+   >
+   > #### Using a derived class (alternative 1)
+   >
+   > Pro's:
+   > - TSDoc comments are located with the source code
+   > - The class acts as a single source of type information
+   >
+   > Con's:
+   > - "Go to definition" first takes you to where the type gets derived
+   >   requiring a second "Go to definition" to navigate to the type source.
+   >
-   > contract from the class is preferred over a separate interface.
-It
+   > #### Using a separate interface (alternative 2)
+   > Pro's:
+   > - Creates an explicit external API contract
+   > - "Go to definition" will take you directly to the type definition.
+   >
+   > Con's:
-   > reduces the duplication of types and doc comments are: a) located with
+   > - TSDoc comments are located with the interface not next to the
-   > the source code, b) included in our generated docs and c) visible when
-   > hovering over the type in a code editor.
+   >   implementation source code.
+   > - Creates duplicate type information between the interface and
+   >   implementation class.

 ## 2. API Structure and nesting
  - 2.1 Nest API methods into their own namespace only if we expect we will be